AlGepe/OmniSnippets_JS/docs/omni/onResult/usesImperialUnits.rst

 .. note::

-    If you want to obtain the location of the user, the recomended function is :ref:`getCountryCode<getCC>` available inside :ref:`onInit<onInit>` context.
+    If you want to obtain the location of the user, the recommended function is :ref:`getCountryCode<getCC>` available inside :ref:`onInit<onInit>` context.

 The function doesn't inform about the current choice of units but only about the default system of measurement (imperial vs metric).